Yuli Gurriel Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 14th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 13th in the league.

-- The Angels have the 16th-ranked team ERA across all league pitching staffs (4.25).
+- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.22).

-- The Angels rank 11th in baseball in home runs allowed (55 total, 1.1 per game).
+- Angels pitchers combine to rank 11th in baseball in home runs given up (56 total, 1.1 per game).

-- Ohtani makes the start for the Angels, his seventh of the season.
-He is 5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched.
+- Sandoval (3-3) gets the starting nod for the Angels in his 10th start of the season.
+He has a 3.47 ERA in 49 1/3 innings pitched, with 34 strikeouts.

-- In his last time out on Sunday, the righty tossed six innings against the Minnesota Twins, allowing one earned run while surrendering two hits.
+- The left-hander last appeared on Sunday, May 21 against the Minnesota Twins, when he tossed 4 2/3 innings, allowing three earned runs while giving up five hits.

+- In nine games this season, the 26-year-old has put up an ERA of 3.47, with 6.2 strikeouts per nine innings.
+Opponents are batting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.